rq-Chen/Notes/Selected Papers.md

   2. Scale $$W$$ to make $$\rho(W)$$ (for standard model) or $$\rho(\tilde W)$$ (for leaky model) slightly smaller than 1
   3. Change the signs of a desired number of connections to negative (e.g., half of positive ones)

+## The Quest of Consciousness

+Christof Koch, 2004

+### Chapter 5: What is the NCC?

+- NCC_e are the enabling factors for consciousness while NCC creates the contents of consciousness
+  - Former: brainstem activation system  (especially ach), intralaminar nuclei (ILN) in thalamus (no stimulus encoding; damage to which makes 'zombies' like Karen Ann Quinlan)

+  - Latter: Content providers; information compete with each other to enter NCC and become awared.

+- GWT for NCC while IIT for NCC_e?

+- Can you be conscious without any imaginative, sensory, linguistic, or mnemonic contents?
+(Maybe meditation?)
+Are they coming into your consciousness right after open your eyes?

+- Can we be sure that NCC_e does not provide any contents (e.g., the feeling of "being")?

+- Function of a protein emerges from its whole 3D structure.
+However, only some amino acids are most important, which may be the same for consciousness.

+### Chapter 6: V1 is not part of NCC

+- V1 neuron can adapt to stimulus even if you cannot see it, so "seeing" happens above V1 (from a not holistic  perspective)
+- V1 neuron is influenced by features that are not perceived, e.g. eye-of-origin, local binocular disparity, blinking and eye movement.
+- Requirements for NCC includes perceptual stability (really necessary?)

+### Chapter 7: Beyond V1

+- Neural connections can be roughly classified into driving (strong) or modulating (weak) connections.
+- No strong loop was found in thalamus and the cortex, and hypothetically will never be found.
+- Thalamal projection to the cortex can be classified into "core" connections (ending in the intermediate layers of a very specific area) and "matrix" connections (ending in the shallow layers of a wide range of area)